Wellbutrin vs Adderall

 | Main risk to know | Dose-related seizure risk; antidepressant boxed warning about suicidal thoughts in people under 25 | Boxed warning about misuse, abuse, and addiction |

 Their legal status differs.
 Adderall is a Schedule II controlled substance, the strictest category for a prescription medication, and it carries an FDA boxed warning about misuse, abuse, and addiction.
 A boxed warning is the FDA's most serious warning.
-Bupropion is not a controlled substance.
-It carries the antidepressant boxed warning about a possible increase in suicidal thoughts in people under 25, and it has a dose-related seizure risk, meaning the risk goes up at higher doses.
+In practice this means an Adderall prescription cannot be refilled the usual way.
+A new prescription is needed each time, so it takes some planning ahead.
+Bupropion is not a controlled substance and is refilled like a routine medication.

 Side effects compared